SomeWeekendReading/someweekendreading.github.io/quotes.md

 "I do not like it, and I am sorry I ever had anything to do with it."
 &mdash; [Erwin Schrödinger](https://en.wikipedia.org/wiki/Erwin_Schr%C3%B6dinger),
 on quantum mechanics (talk about _misplaced_ regrets!).

+"Quantum mechanics is a description of what's going on when you're not looking." &ndash; MIT physicist [Ken Johnson](https://en.wikipedia.org/wiki/Kenneth_Alan_Johnson), in a graduate class on quantum mechanics, upon reflection about a question on the interpretation of measurement.
+From memory, sometime around 1977 or 1978.

 "A method is more important than a discovery, since the right method will lead to new and even more important discoveries." &mdash; [Lev Landau](https://en.wikipedia.org/wiki/Lev_Landau)